-Security Campus Safety and Security personnel are often the first response activated to an emergency and are to conduct their duties in accordance with their procedures including:
+SecurityCampus Security personnel are often the first response to an emergency and arePersonnelto conduct their duties in accordance with their procedures including:

 - Acting as Chief Warden and University representative until relieved. - Provide first aid assistance. - Provide directions and guidance to emergency services, until ESC arrives on scene. - Assist in evacuations or lockdowns. - Provide a written report once activity has ceased.